misha99fr/EBLANPRO/README.md

 Make sure you have installed the [requirements](#requirements) if you are on Windows or Linux.

 > [!NOTE]
 > Please back up your data before using this Project!
-Nugget may cause unforeseen problems, so it is better to be safe than sorry.
+EBLANPRO may cause unforeseen problems, so it is better to be safe than sorry.
 We are not responsible for any damage done to your device.

 ## Features
 <details>